 6. To submit the form, click on the "+" sign next to "Select page", choose a Select command and select the "Search for Jobs" button.
 You can optionally rename "selection1" to "searchButton".
 Next to "Select & Extract searchButton", click on the "+" sign and choose a Click command.

-Because our search button will redirect us to a page of results, when the Click command pop-up loads, this time choose "Create New Template" which you can rename to "results".
+Because our search button will redirect us to a page of results, when the Click command pop-up loads, click on "No" again when asked if this is a "next page" button and this time choose "Create New Template" which you can rename to "results".
 Click on "Create New Template".

 7. The project will redirect you to the results page and open the new"results" template where you can begin to choose what data you would like to extract from each result.